w3c/wai-tutorials/source/tables/simple.html.erb.md

 A simple table has one header row and/or header column.

 Use header cell elements (`<th>`) to markup the header cells so that they are distinguishable from data cells and associated with the correct data cells.
-For example the number 210 is meaningless on its own, but becomes information if you know that it is the data for <em>a)</em> the number of properties in <em>b)</em> a given street.
+For example, in the second table below "Closed" is meaningless on its own, but makes sense when it is associated with the time (the row header) and the date (the column header).

 Additionally, `<caption>` elements may be used to identify a table in the document which is a way for meeting WCAG 2.0 requirements in [specific situations](caption-summary.html).